-Building a table of measures in Tableau is straightforward.
+Building a table of multiple measures in Tableau is straightforward.
 You can build the table using only two pills.

 Use the dimension Measure Names and the measure Measure Values.

 This also works to compare multiple measures side by side in a Tableau bar chart.
 Building the multiple measures bar chart is covered towards the end of this article.